How to Clean Linux Mint Safely

 Why two?
 Well, it's an advantage to have one extra snapshot that's at least a month old.
 Namely in case the system damage you wish to repair by restoring a snapshot, was inflicted before the latest snapshot (which would mean that the latest snapshot contains that damage as well).

 In case of automatic snapshots, limit the number of kept snapshots to two.
-Make them with a monthly interval; more frequent than that is usually nonsensical.
+Make them for example with a monthly interval; more frequent than that is usually nonsensical.
 But it's probably optimal to have no automation at all, and to simply make snapshots by hand.
 That's what I do.

 Barring the rare exception, nobody needs to have more than two snapshots.
 Even if the snapshot you restore is quite old: simply run Update Manager after the restoration and your system will be up to date in almost no time at all.